"Whatever the question, love is the answer." - The Dalai Lama

 be acting like this.
 Remind yourself that her upset is a physiological state.
 Someone this out of control can't listen to reason and can't learn at

 this moment.
 What she needs is to feel safe enough to move from "fight or flight" back into a state of equilibrium.
+Only you can help her re-regulate.

 How do you help your child feel safe?
 Love.